 How Much Does It Cost To File For Bankruptcy?

 There are fixed administrative and court filing fees associated with filing for bankruptcy and there is also a fee to hire and retain a bankruptcy attorney.
 Some people try to file for bankruptcy on their own in order to avoid paying attorney fees.
 Unfortunately, this can lead to costly mistakes or worse still, a dismissal of the bankruptcy case.
 The bottom line is that there is no easy answer to the question “how much does it cost to file for bankruptcy” – the cost of filing for bankruptcy varies based on the complexity of the case.
 Be very wary of any attorney who posts a flat fee on his or her website or quotes you a fee without taking the time to meet with you to fully understand the details of your case.
 Reputable bankruptcy attorneys have several strategies for working with clients who are struggling financially, from payment plans to using funds previously allocated for monthly expenses.

 How Can I Find An Experienced Bankruptcy Attorney?

 COVID-19 layoffs can be incredibly stressful as they come at a time when it is challenging to find other work.
 If you are feeling overwhelmed by monthly bills that you can’t pay, you may want to consider filing for bankruptcy as an option to improve your financial well being.
 Don’t disregard filing for bankruptcy just because you are short on cash.
 At Sirody & Associates, we have extensive knowledge of Maryland bankruptcy law and have been helping Marylanders get a fresh financial start for over 25 years.
 Our attorneys will meet with you in person, by video conference or over the phone to better understand your unique situation and provide you with the information you need to make the best decision to ease your financial burdens.
-Contact us online or call (410) 415-0445 today.
+Contact us online today.